pivotal/docs-tap/tas-migration/buildpacks/binary.hbs.md

 This topic tells you how to migrate your binary app from using a Cloud Foundry buildpack for Tanzu Application Service (commonly known as TAS for VMs) to using a Cloud Native Buildpack for Tanzu Application Platform (commonly known as TAP).

-The capability provided by the Tanzu Application Service Binary buildpack is provided in Tanzu Application Platform by the Procfile buildpack.
+The Tanzu Application Platform Procfile buildpack provides the capability corresponding to the Tanzu Application Service Binary buildpack.

 In Tanzu Application Service, Procfile capability is built into the platform.
 For more information, see the [Cloud Foundry documentation](https://docs.cloudfoundry.org/buildpacks/prod-server.html#procfile).